 Enter the car trash bag!
 The sturdy bag is built to carry odds and ends, so you can just fill it up and dump the contents when you stop to refuel.
 The trash bag is unlined (see note below if you’d like to add a lining) with the interior covered in interfacing for durability.
 Simply toss the bag into the washing machine when it’s ready to be cleaned.

-- 1/2 yard home decor weight fabric (shown here in Joel Dewberry Heirloom)
+– 1/2 yard Amazon home decor weight fabric

 From fabric, cut two pieces 11″ x 6″ for handle lining.
-Place one handle lining fabric on top of bag fabric, right sides facing.
-Use ruler to mark dots 2″ from top of bag at the 3.5″ and 7.5″ marks.
-Move ruler down to 3″ from top of bag and again mark dots at the 3.5″ and 7.5″ marks.
-Connect dots into a rectangle for bag handle.
+Place the one handle lining fabric on top of the bag fabric, right sides facing.
+Use a ruler to mark dots 2″ from the top of the bag at the 3.5″ and 7.5″ marks.
+Move the ruler down to 3″ from the top of the bag and again mark dots at the 3.5″ and 7.5″ marks.
+Connect dots into a rectangle for the bag handle.

 Pin pieces together and stitch on top of line to create handle.
 Use scissors to snip almost into the corners and down the center line through all layers of fabric.

 Now for the magic part.
 Push the handle lining fabric through the slot you just created and pull it through the other side.
 Press and pin handle lining flat against inside of tote.
 Secure with zig-zag stitch, and trim excess fabric away from handle lining (see below).

 Attach the handle to other side of bag.